drscotthawley/flocoder/README.md

 # Flocoder

-This is a teaching and research package for exploring latent generative flow matching models.
+This is a (Work In Progress!) teaching and research package for exploring latent generative flow matching models.
 (The name is inspired by "vocoder.")

 This project initially started as a way to provide a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but `flocoder` designed to work on more general datasets too.